s-muhammadkamran/fastapi/Readme.md

 ## How to run on a Docker instance

+1. Make sure Docker is installed and running
-01. Run the following command to build the Docker Image on your local machine.
+2. Run the following command to build the Docker Image on your local machine.
     `docker build -t fastapi-app .`
-2. Run the below command to run the app
+3. Run the below command to run the app
     `docker run --rm -p 8000:8000 -v "$PWD/data:/app/data" fastapi-app`
-3. Navigate to http://127.0.0.1:8000/docs in your browser
+4. Navigate to http://127.0.0.1:8000/docs in your browser

 ## How to manually setup and run in development server on Windows